thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 **Output connections**
 * **Success:**
-  * If credentials successfully fetched and added to the configured **Fetch credentials to** option.
+  * If credentials were successfully fetched.
 * **Failure:**
-  * If the incoming message originator is not a device entity.
+  * If incoming message originator entity type is not a **_DEVICE_**.
-  * If unexpected error occurs.
+  * If unexpected error occurs during message processing.

 **Usage example**